2022JellyfishOrg/main/README.md

-Comp -> potential files we use in comp
+Navigate to files used in competition: Teamcode -> src/main -> teamcode -> comp